jakeb-grant/nix-configs/README.md

 ### Using Secrets in Configuration

-Secrets are declared in `modules/system/agenix-secrets.nix`:
+Secrets are declared in `modules/system/agenix-secrets.nix`.
+Here's an example (this configuration currently has no secrets defined):

 ```nix
 age.secrets.github-token = {